rdivyanshu/rdivyanshu.github.io/md/2023/09/drawing-hat-tiling.md

+---
-# Drawing hat tiling using Racket
+title: Drawing hat tiling using Racket
+---

 ### Introduction
  _Note: This blogpost is heavily inspired from [this wolfram community article](https://community.wolfram.com/groups/-/m/t/2858759)_.